Recession Probability Monitoring

 What you are looking at: a recession risk monitor that combines a classic yield-curve signal with broader measures of financial stress.

 Why a "regime-aware" approach: the yield curve is historically useful, but on its own it can send prolonged warnings without broad economic stress.
-This system uses two intentionally independent models and learns which has been more reliable out-of-sample.
+This system pairs the classic curve signal with a broader macro-finance model and learns which has been more reliable out-of-sample.

 Two models, one gate:

-• Baseline: a yield-curve-only probit — pure term-spread signal.
+• Baseline: a yield-curve-only probit — the classic, pure term-spread signal.

 • Reliability gate: a learned mixture weight w that decides how much to trust each model at a given time.